binipringle/torts/_texts/0-outline.md

 - {:.indent-6}No
 - {:.indent-7}Does the state have a long arm statute?
 - {:.indent-8}Yes
-- {:.indent-9}Does/did the defendant have minimum contacts with the forum state?
+- {:.indent-9}Did defendant have minimum contacts with forum state?
-- {:.indent-4}Even if minimum contacts test was met: fair play/substantial justice?
+- {:.indent-4}**Even if minimum contacts test was met:**
+- {:.indent-4}Was there fair play/substantial justice?
 - {:.indent-6}Discuss factors and come to conclusion about fairness

 If both prongs are met, specific jurisdiction (there is specific jurisdiction if the plaintiff's claims arise out of or relate to the defendant’s contact with the forum state [i.e. courts have personal jurisdiction over defendant in this specific dispute])